Karolina Podstawa, Assistant Professor (K.I.)

 Karolina Podstawa is an Assistant Professor in the Department of European and International Law of the University of Maastricht.
 Since September 2019 she has also joined Maastricht European Centre on Privacy and Cybersecurity.

-Prior to the appointment, she acted as a part-time Assistant Professor at the University of Łódź (Poland) as well as the Senior Researcher at the European Inter-University Centre for Human Rights and Democratisation (EIUC, Venice).
-She contributed to a series of projects dealing with the EU internal and external human rights polices, in particular: FRAME, ACTIONES, JUDCOOP, e-NACT.
-In the framework of the latter, she coordinated efforts to elaborate online training tools hosted by Global Campus of Human Rights.
+Prior to the appointment at Maastricht University, she acted as an Assistant Professor at the University of Łódź (Poland) as well as the Senior Researcher at the Global Campus of Human Rights in Venice (previously European Inter-University Centre for Human Rights and Democrtatisation).
+She contributed to a series of projects dealing with the EU internal and external human rights polices, in particular: FRAME, ACTIONES, JUDCOOP, e-NACT, TRIIAL.

 She holds a PhD from the European University Institute and MAs in Law and Administration (2008), English Language and Literature (2009) from the University of Łódź, Poland as well as the LLM from the EUI (2009).